Cinque Terre: A Gateway to Explore Italy

-I was super excited for my first visit to Cinque Terre in September this year; its dreamy Coastline, flexible walks through the Cinque Terre fishing villages and of course the Ligurian seafood.
+I was super excited for my first visit to Cinque Terre in September this year.
+Its dreamy coastline, flexible walks through the Cinque Terre fishing villages and of course the Ligurian seafood was all something to look forward to.
 One of the many things which I found incredible was the accessibility of travelling onward to explore other areas of Italy.
 Just 1 hour 20 minutes from Pisa Centrale, and how completely contrasting the landscapes were.
 When my trip finished I was continuing onward to Amalfi.
 Although quite a long journey around 7 hours in total, it was a completely stress-free smooth sailing adventure; I finished my book, ate a salami sandwich and planned my Amalfi itinerary.

 Here are 5 trips which I would recommend combining with Cinque Terre